ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 !!! warning "ARIA-S1-GUNW products are not produced globally"

-    ARIA-S1-GUNW products are only produced by the ARIA team for key locations so the ASF archive may not contain the products you're looking for.
+    ARIA-S1-GUNW products are only produced by the ARIA team for key locations, so the ASF archive may not contain the products you're looking for.
 See the [Ordering On Demand InSAR Products section](#ordering-on-demand-insar-products "Jump to Ordering On Demand InSAR Products section of this document") for information on ordering ARIA-S1-GUNW products for your area of interest.

 {% endblock %}

 {% block existingproducts %}
 ### Accessing Existing Products

-You can download ARIA-S1-GUNW products from the Alaska Satellite Facility’s (ASF) [Vertex](https://search.asf.alaska.edu/#/?dataset=SENTINEL-1%20INTERFEROGRAM%20(BETA)){target=_blank} search portal by following these steps:
+You can download existing ARIA-S1-GUNW products from the Alaska Satellite Facility’s (ASF) [Vertex](https://search.asf.alaska.edu/#/?dataset=SENTINEL-1%20INTERFEROGRAM%20(BETA)){target=_blank} search portal by following these steps:

-1. **Access Vertex** – Go to the ASF Vertex website: https://search.asf.alaska.edu.
+1. **Access Vertex** – Go to the ASF Vertex website: [https://search.asf.alaska.edu](https://search.asf.alaska.edu){target=blank}.
 2. **Search for ARIA-S1-GUNW Products** – In the dataset selector, click on “ARIA S1 GUNW” to filter for these specific products.
 You can refine results by specifying a geographic region, date range, or other criteria using the search filters in the “filters” panel.
 ![Vertex ARIA S1 GUNW Dataset Selection](../images/vertex-GUNW-dataset-selection.png)
 3. **Preview and Select Products** – Click on individual results to view metadata, including coverage area and acquisition details.
-4. **Download Data** – To download, first add ARIA S1 GUNW products to your download queue using the shopping cart icon next to each product, then download your select products using the “download” panel.
+4. **Download Data** – To download, first add ARIA-S1-GUNW products to your download queue using the shopping cart icon next to each product, then download your selected products using the “download” panel.

 You can also use the Vertex SBAS tool to download networks of interferograms for a specific location.
 See [this guide](https://docs.asf.alaska.edu/vertex/sbas/){target=_blank} for more information.